-We historically have stayed with family off Sunset Avenue by the marinas, and more recently a little further west near Berlin.
+We historically have stayed with family off Sunset Avenue by the marinas, and more recently a little further west near Berlin, Maryland.

 Hotels in West Ocean City

 Francis Scott Key Family Resort has been my family’s go-to for years.
 We typically used this for overflow as our families were growing and there wasn’t enough room to fit everyone into one place.
 The rooms are modest and no frills but always clean and cozy.
 The best part about this hotel is the indoor pool and water park area, which is great all year round.
 (Also a bonus if you want a day out of the sun for the little ones!)

-- Holiday Inn Express & Suites West Ocean City and Ocean City Comfort Suites are both newer, budget-friendly hotels in West Ocean City.
+Holiday Inn Express & Suites West Ocean City and Ocean City Comfort Suites are both newer, budget-friendly hotels in West Ocean City, MD.
 Both hotels offer pools and have suites available.
 (Full disclosure, I have only seen them from the outside.)

-- There is also an endless number of hotels and condos available in the main part of Ocean City, MD if you want to be closer to the action.
-Search for hotels in Ocean City, MD here.
+There is also an endless number of hotels and condos in downtown Ocean City, MD if you want to be closer to the action.
+You can search for hotels in Ocean City, MD here.

 Camping in Ocean City, MD

-Frontier Town has one of the best campgrounds for kids, with access to everything from a water park to miniature golf to a western themed park just steps from your tent or camper.
-This is definitely the place to go if your family has an RV or is otherwise interested in camping!
+Frontier Town has one of the best Ocean City, Maryland campgrounds for kids.
+It’s directly connected to a water park to miniature golf as well as a western themed park just steps from your tent or camper.
+It’s a great place to go with family, whether you have an RV or plan on tent camping in Ocean City, Maryland.